aws/s2n-tls/docs/USAGE-GUIDE.md

 to raise the limit, consult the documentation for your platform.

+## client mode

+At this time s2n does not perform certificate validation and client mode is disabled as a precaution.
+To enable client mode for testing and development, set the **S2N_ENABLE_CLIENT_MODE** environment variable.

 # s2n API

 The API exposed by s2n is the set of functions and declarations that